vdsou/nlw_happy/README.md

-# nlw_happy
+## nlw_happy 😃️

-## This project is just for practicing purpose and it's part of NLW.
+### This project is just for practicing purpose and it's part of NLW.
 Yeah, a little too late.

-## Things I've practiced or learned:
+### Things I've practiced or learned:

-* some good arrow functions;
+* some arrow functions stuff;
 * a little overview on how async functions work;
 * discovered how to send data from the back-end up to the view by using handlebars;
-* some solving problems and debugging (quite primitive though);
+* some solving problems => debug code;
-* some design stuff such as using figma and thinking of how to transform those things into code;
+* some "design" related stuff such as using figma for prototyping and how to transform those things into lines of code;
-* improved my css and html skill;
+* improved my javascript, css and html skills;
-* the difference from javascript when they're applied on both server and client side
+* how javascript behave when applied on both server and client side

+- [Click here](https://vss-nlw-happy.herokuapp.com/) to access the page!

+#nlw